 Transitioning to residential life is another experience most teens don’t go through until they get to college.
 For the majority of students who go to boarding schools, it works.
 For some, it doesn’t.

 What if you’re not sure you want to pursue music in college?

 “Never assume you HAVE to pursue music just because you went to a pre-professional arts boarding high school,” says Kurt Clare, who attended Interlochen Arts Academy for his junior and senior years.
-“Many of my peers are starting academic degrees at some of the leading universities in the country!”
-Clare, who was admitted to four schools, is a DePauw University School of Music student in Vocal Performance, who plans to pick up a second major, possibly in German.
+“Many of my peers started academic degrees at some of the leading universities in the country!”
+Clare, who was admitted to four schools, chose University of Michigan for Vocal Performance.

 How to decide